Dzionek95/AcademyExercises/README.md

 - [x] before game starts it asks who goes first, O or X
 - [ ]We are bi-lingual: Polish and English are fine.
 In future we want to add more languages: messages are to be read from a file for chosen language.
 Choosing the language depends on configuration variable.

+## My comment
+- Some classes do not follow SRP
+- Some parts of my code do not follow DRY principle, because my Server is one - threaded.
+This basicly means that I've hardcoded possible movements of players and server